Search

 For Hobby passengers who have a connecting domestic or international flight out of George Bush Intercontinental, there isn’t a convenient way to transfer via public transport.
 Technically, you can connect via two bus lines – METRO Bus 40 from HOU to downtown, followed by METRO Bus 102 from downtown to IAH – but it takes over two hours and can be stressful if you have an international flight to catch.

-Car transfer is a more viable option.
-I recommend a rideshare app service, which tends to be cheaper than taxi, particularly outside of surge pricing.
-Expect the ride to take about 40 minutes, depending on traffic.
-Except for the two-hour bus ride, this is the most economical option.
-(A number of shuttle companies provide the inter-airport transfer as well, but they tend to cost at least double the rideshare fee.)
+A car transfer is your best bet.
+I recommend a rideshare service, which is usually cheaper than a taxi, especially if you avoid surge pricing.
+The ride should take about 40 minutes, depending on traffic.
+A few shuttle companies also offer transfers, but they tend to cost at least double the rideshare fee.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.